Azure/powershell/README.md

 #### Available versions of Az Module on runner

 To use the latest Az module version, specify 'latest'.
-You can find the list of Az module versions that can be given as azPSVersion from this [table](https://github.com/actions/virtual-environments#available-environments).
+You can find the latest Az module versions on different runner images from this [table](https://github.com/actions/runner-images#available-images).

 # Getting Help for Azure PowerShell Issues